Search Site

 Gliding Scholarships

-The FAAOA Aviation Scholarship Trust awards gliding scholarships to young people who are interested in becoming pilots and observers in the Royal Navy.
+The FAAOA Aviation Scholarship Trust awards gliding scholarships to young people who are interested in pursuing a career in the Fleet Air Arm of the Royal Navy.
 Gliding Scholarships are normally programmed to take place during the Easter and August holiday periods.
 The courses are run through Naval Gliding Clubs which are subject to the rules and regulations of the British Gliding Association, (BGA).

 The courses are insured and staffed by qualified instructors.
 Where possible, air experience in a small fixed wing aircraft is provided by The Fleet Air Arm Squadron which is a group of FAA Officers Association members who provide their own private aircraft, insured to carry passengers and governed by civilian flying rules.